Summary Information on COVID-19

 Mar 16: Ontario urges social service providers, where feasible, to consider only allowing essential visitors (including legal counsel) until further notice, if alternative options such as teleconference is not available, and to place a screening process according to the assessment checklist. (source)

-3. News related to Family and School (except Financial Support)
+3. News related to Family, School and Social Safety Rules

 May 19: Ontario determined to keep schools closed for the rest of this school year, and is planning for the reopening of schools for the 2020-21 school year, the gradual reopening of child care, and the opening of summer day camps subject to the continuing progress in trends of key public health indicators. (source)